 What will happen to my evidence?

 The written evidence will be circulated to all Committee Members to inform their consideration of the Bill.
 Most submissions will also be published.
-They will be posted on the internet as soon as possible after the Committee has started sitting, and will also be printed in hard copy at the end of the Committee’s deliberations.
+They will be posted on the internet as soon as possible after the Committee has started sitting.

 The Scrutiny Unit can help with any queries about written evidence.
 Contact details are as follows: